saachit1208/saachi_talwai_bootcampv3/analytics/kpis_and_experimentation/submission.md

 #### Experiment 1: Collaborative Playlist Creation

-Objective: Assess the impact of introducing a "Add Collaborators" button for playlist creation on user engagement metrics including click-through rates, social interactions, and user retention within YouTube Music.
+Objective: Assess the impact of introducing a "Add Collaborators" button for playlist creation on user engagement metrics.

 Changes: Implement a feature enabling users to add collaborators to playlists via an "Add Collaborators" button, fostering shared curation experiences.